 - Hubs and CACs are health board operated and their staffing is made up of clinicians from primary and secondary care.

 NHS111 and CCAS direct booking into practices

-All practices in England must make a maximum of one appointment per 500 registered patients per day available for direct booking by NHS 111.
-However, the actual number will depend on demand, which should be reviewed regularly.
-This supersedes the previous requirement of one appointment per 3,000 registered patients and is not in addition.
+Over the pandemic, practices were required to make a maximum of one appointment per 500 registered patients per day available for direct booking by NHS 111.
+In October 2021, this reverted to the existing contractual requirement of 1 per 3000 registered patients.